-6. Evolution of impulse responses
+6 Evolution of Impulse Responses

 There is considerable academic debate about whether monetary policy is responsible for stabilizing the U.S. economy since the mid-1980s, a phenomenon known as the "Great Moderation".
 One way to investigate the potential sources of the decline in volatility is to consider changes in the responses of macroeconomic variables to monetary policy shocks over time.
 Along these lines, Primiceri (2005) and Koop et al. (2009) find no evidence for a major role played by monetary policy because they find that impulse responses for inflation and the unemployment rate to a monetary policy shock do not change significantly over time.
-However, Kuttner and Mosser (2002) and Boivin and Giannoni (2006) find that the impact of monetary policy on output and inflation appears somewhat weaker in recent years compared to before 1980s.14
+However, Kuttner and Mosser (2002) and Boivin and Giannoni (2006) find that the impact of monetary policy on output and inflation appears somewhat weaker in recent years compared to before 1980s.

-Figs. 4-6 plot the evolution of impulse responses for inflation, the unemployment rate, and the interest rate to a one percentage point monetary policy shock at selected dates: 1975Q1, 1981Q3, 1996Q1 and 2006Q3.15 The estimated magnitudes of the responses of inflation, the unemployment rate, and the interest rate are generally smaller since 1980s.
-However, the differences from the 1975Q1 responses are not statistically significant, except for the responses of inflation at the 3-9 quarter horizon.
+Figures 4-6 plot the evolution of impulse responses for inflation, the unemployment rate, and the interest rate to a one percentage point monetary policy shock at selected dates: 1975Q1, 1981Q3, 1996Q1 and 2006Q3.
+The estimated magnitudes of the responses of inflation, the relationship between the estimated fiscal shocks from that model, which should reflect omitted shift in systematic fiscal policy, and the changes in parameters from the interest rate equation in our model.
+We leave analysis of a mixture innovations fiscal VAR model for future research.